Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

+where $N_t$ is the number of Gaussian models.
+At this step, we set the initial velocities of the mean vector to zero.
+Each weight is set to the normalized confidence value of the corresponding detection response.
+Additionally, the method of setting covariance matrix $P$ is shown in Section~\ref{subsec:params}.

-where we assume that we have already the Gaussian mixture of the target states at the previous frame $t-1$ as shown in~\eqref{eq4}. $F$ is the state transition matrix and $Q$ is the process noise covariance matrix.
-Those two matrices are constants in our tracker.
-Then, we can predict the state at time $t$ using the Kalman filtering.
-In~\eqref{eq5}, $\mathbf{m}_{t|t-1}^i$ is derived by using the velocity at time $t-1$.
-Covariance $P$ is also predicted by the Kalman filtering method in~\eqref{eq6}.
+\textit{\textbf{Prediction}}: We assume that there already has been the Gaussian mixture $g_{t-1}$ of the target states at the previous frame $t-1$, as shown in~\eqref{eq4}.
+Then, we can predict the state at time $t$ using Kalman filtering.
+In~\eqref{eq5}, $\mathbf{m}_{t|t-1}^i$ is derived by using the velocity at time $t-1$ and the covariance $P$ is also predicted by the Kalman filtering method in~\eqref{eq6} as: